MENU

 ORIGIN

 Ichouca means "withered tea" and refers to a nuance in processing the tea.
-While most of the Kamairicha is being pan-fried right after harvesting, this special Kamairicha was withered for some time before being processed.
-During this step the leaves undergo a very slight amount enzymatic oxidization what adds floral notes and reflects in a light, refreshing taste with much less astringency.
+While most of the Kamairicha is pan-fried right after harvesting, this special Kamairicha was withered for some time before being processed.
+During this step, the leaves undergo a very slight amount of enzymatic oxidization which adds floral notes and reflects in a light, refreshing taste with much less astringency.

 ORGANOLEPTIC

-Japanese prefer to brew these kinds of tea quite strong and powerful, enjoying a deep complex taste.
+Japanese prefer to brew these kinds of tea quite strong, enjoying a deep complex taste.
 I prefer to brew them lighter to enjoy a sweet and tasty drink.
 I recommend you try using 70 °C water and infuse the tea for about 30-45 seconds each time.
 You will get a more gentle and sweet drink with enough multifaceted taste to enjoy.

 GASTRONOMY